cogstat/cogstat_user_documentation/Installation.md

 ### Install CogStat in your existing Python installation for smaller installer size or to use it in Jupyter Notebook

 1. [Download the CogStat python package](https://www.cogstat.org/download.html) (.tar.gz file)
 2. Install it.
-The method may depend on your system, choose one of these:
+The method may depend on your system; choose one of these:
     * Use pip: `pip3 install cogstat-version.tar.gz` (use the version number of your downloaded file)
         * On Linux, use root/admin access to install it system-wise.
     * Or Anaconda users should use the Anaconda prompt for the installation.